 The ability to be able to refer back to a photograph or radiograph that may have been recorded years before with a click of a button, can lend a clue to the severity and susceptibility of an area of concern and influence the treatment that is best for an individual.
 Dr. Finlay recognized the value of this information and has utilized this technology in his practice since 1995.

 Digital dental imaging is essentially utilized in two formats: photographs and radiographs.

 The dentist can view the images on the computer monitor and modify the images with software that allows the doctor to diagnose and discover issues at their earliest stages.
-These images can be e-mailed or shared within a team of doctors, that can facilitate “virtual consultations” to insure the best possible care for the patient.
-Most recently, with the advent of iCat radiographic imaging, the computer can create an incredible 3 dimensional image of the skull that can be used in the treatment planning and placement of dental implants with accuracy and predictability that was never before possible.
+These images can be e-mailed or shared within a team of doctors, which can facilitate “virtual consultations” to ensure the best possible care for the patient.
+Most recently, with the advent of iCat radiographic imaging, the computer can create an incredible 3-dimensional image of the skull that can be used in the treatment planning and placement of dental implants with accuracy and predictability that was never before possible.

-It is critical to realize that the simulations are a 2-dimension representation of a 3 dimensional situation and that the final design and results are more related to health and function.
-Once our goals are established through an analysis of these images, a diagnostic wax up of stone models of the patient’s actual teeth is accomplished.
-This creates 3 dimensional prototype and architectural plans to guide the anticipated treatment.
-This important, but occasionally over looked, design criteria can be the reason why cosmetic dental treatments can fail.
-Dr. Finlay’s experience has taught him that proper planning helps to insure a predictable result.
+It is critical to realize that the simulations are a 2-dimension representation of a 3-dimensional situation and that the final design and results are more related to health and function.
+Once our goals are established through an analysis of these images, a diagnostic wax-up of stone models of the patient’s actual teeth is accomplished.